I Want To...

 - Bouts of vertigo with nausea and vomiting

-- Patients usually return to normal between attacks
+- Returning to normal between attacks

 Ménières disease usually only affects one ear initially.
 In about one third of patients, however, both ears eventually become involved.
 In the more chronic phases of the disease, the drop in hearing may not recover between attacks and becomes permanent.
-Less common, labyrinthine function becomes permanently impaired.
+Less commonly, labyrinthine function becomes permanently impaired.

 Ménières disease is also called endolymphatic hydrops.
 Endolymph is the name of the fluid, and hydrops means swelling.
 The endolymph fluid is contained within a thin membrane called the membranous labyrinth.
 Normally, endolymph is continuously made and then reabsorbed so that the pressure remains relatively constant.
 When the fluid is not adequately reabsorbed, pressure inside the membranous labyrinth increases.
 This can lead to a ballooning of the membranous labyrinth, which interferes with the normal function of the hair cells that relay information used for hearing and balance.
 The thin membrane that holds the endolymph may also rupture, causing the fluid to leak out and further interfere with the function of the hair cells.
 These breaks in the membrane are usually caused by sudden and severe attacks of vertigo and imbalance that can be incapacitating.
 Fortunately, these broken membranes are repaired rapidly naturally, so that patients usually recover within a day or two.